capri1989/reveal.js/markdown/slides.md

  * MDS balancing improvements for multi-MDS clusters

 Note:
-* Ein outreachy project hat uns die cephfs shell gebracht für Skripting für CephFS
+* Was developed within an outreachy project - mostly used for scripting and CephFS
-* Zuvor musste man für Quota z.B. erst CephFS mounten und dann das Attribute setzen, dass geht nun via CLI
+* Before you had to mount a CephFS to set quota attributes for example - that is no longer necessary and can be done by the cli

 ---